RuishanLiu/precision-cancer/README.md

 # precision-cancer

-Python codes for paper (in submission): Systematic pan-cancer analysis of mutation-treatment interactions using large real-world clinico-genomics data.
+Python codes for paper: [Systematic pan-cancer analysis of mutation-treatment interactions using large real-world clinico-genomics data](https://www.nature.com/articles/s41591-022-01873-5).

 The findings from our study are visualized in www.precision-cancer.org.